trello-archive/victor/README.md

 Known Issues
 ------------

-- Android Studio doesn't automatically rebuild if the SVG folder is modified; if you change your SVGs you should make sure to rebuild.
+- Android Studio doesn't automatically rebuild if the SVG folder is modified; if you change your SVGs you should make sure to rebuild in order to pull in the new assets.
 - Android Studio doesn't recognize SVG resources in XML (so no autocomplete + warnings).
 The Android plugin will support it someday.

 Planned Features